Small Collections Grant Conditions

 -

-Applications should also include a short CV of the candidate in free format no longer than 3 pages.
+Applicants should include a short CV not exceeding 3 pages.

 -

-All supporting documents should be submitted in Portable Document Format (PDF).
+All documents must be submitted in a Portable Document Format (PDF).

 -

-The projects should preferably be submitted via the IAPT website using an online form.
-If this is not possible, applications may be submitted via email to Dipl.-Ing.
-Eva Kráľovičová, Managing Secretary IAPT (office@iapt-taxon.org).
-Any applications via email must abide by the same character and file size limits imposed on online applications.
+The project should be submitted via the IAPT website using the online form.
+If this is not possible, applications may be submitted via email to Eva Kráľovičová, IAPT Managing Secretary (office@iapt-taxon.org).
+Any applications via email must follow the same character and file size limits imposed on the online applications.

 -